 We don’t mean to be unkind here, but the person responsible for answering the phone at a typical doctor’s office is probably new, lower paid, least experienced, least knowledgeable, and maybe a part-time employee.
 (After all, anyone can answer the phone.
 Right?)
 Too often the position was filled out of convenience, and with the wrong person.

-Doctors, medical groups and hospitals are losing new patients and cases when the phone rings…and… Click To TweetThat’s not to say that the person answering the phone doesn’t have a pleasant personality and/or a good “phone voice.”
+Doctors, medical groups and hospitals are losing new patients and cases when the phone rings…and they… Click To TweetThat’s not to say that the person answering the phone doesn’t have a pleasant personality and/or a good “phone voice.”
 Those are good points.
 But in the real world, the “phone person” likely has many duties, they are busy and perhaps distracted.
 And, to make matters worse, some offices do not have a full-time or designated person when “whoever’s available” can “catch the phone.”

 Call Type One: A Referred Patient Needs an Appointment — Patients who are referred to your office by another doctor are probably committed to making an appointment.
 But patients are informed consumers, and they do have choices.
 If they are new to your office they have at least some degree of mental reservation about seeing a new/different provider.